Performance Breakdown

 Does the Shark Vertex Pro Powered Lift-Away offer excellent value?

-The short answer is a resounding yes, because of its lower price point than the Vertex Pro cordless and its large capacity dustbin.
+The short answer is a resounding yes, due to its lower price point compared to the Vertex Pro cordless and its larger capacity dustbin.

 This model is one of the more underrated options available.
-Even with the bulky frame, it offers decent versatility thanks to the Powered Lift-Away feature, helping consumers use it like a canister vacuum.
+Even with its bulky frame, it offers decent versatility thanks to the Powered Lift-Away feature, allowing consumers to use it like a canister vacuum.

 5 Reasons to purchase the Shark Vertex Pro Powered Lift-Away

-2. Competitive pricing: It’s cheaper than the Vertex Pro cordless but offers similar cleaning performance and versatility.
+- Competitive pricing: It’s more affordable than the Vertex Pro cordless, yet offers similar cleaning performance and versatility.

-4. Better handle controls: Shark’s redesigned interface improves usability and ergonomics since there are more power level options, and there’s no need to press the max button continually for max power.
+- Better handle controls: Shark’s redesigned interface improves usability and ergonomics, as there are more power level options, and the need to continually press the max button for maximum power is eliminated.

-5. Good filtration: I only noticed slight leaks during the fog test, which bodes well for allergy sufferers.
+- Good filtration: I only noticed slight leaks during the fog test, which bodes well for those with allergies.

 The Verdict: Upright-Like Volume, With Canister-Like Versatility